openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Trust schemes that conform to the TRAIN [@TRAIN] trust scheme are identified by the `type` `https://train.trust-scheme.de/info`.
 Individual federations are identified by their DNS names.

-An example `claims` parameter containing a `presentation_definition` that filters VCs based on their federation memberships is given below.
+The following is a non-normative example of a `claims` parameter containing a `presentation_definition` that filters VCs based on their federation memberships:

 <{{examples/request/vp_token_federation.json}}